syvsto/booster2024_wasm_components/task1.md

 Every `.wit` contract needs two things, a `package` declaration (at the top of the file), and the declaration of a `world`.

-1. We have provided an basic world for our Python application in `tasks/01/greeter-py/greeter.wit`.
+1. We have provided a basic world for our Python application in `tasks/01/greeter-py/greeter-py.wit`.
 Take a look at the file to familiarize yourself with WIT syntax.

 Our end goal with `greeter` is to print a line of text to the screen, which means we need to interface with the world outside the WebAssembly runtime.
 For this, we can use the WebAssembly System Interface (WASI).
 Did you notice the `deps/` folder within the `greeter-py` folder?
 It contains interface definitions for the parts of WASI we need.
 There is nothing special about the WASI `.wit` files, but WebAssembly runtimes that support WASI know to perform specific actions if a component implements things from the WASI interfaces.